vkoul/pythonbook/_sources/intro.md

 The Python book will introduce the relevant Python concepts that we will be using in the course.

-It covers the main topics, with the idea of introducing the key ideas.
-This is not an exhaustive reference, please refer to additional material in case you want to go deep into the topics
+It covers selected topics and the key ideas within it.
+This is not an exhaustive reference, please refer to additional material if you wish to deep dive into the topics

-This is a live book and will be constantly updated.
+**This is a live book and will be constantly updated.**

 Happy Learning!

 ```{tableofcontents}